cschaible/framework-comparison-2020/readme.md

 - Run the `quarkus/down.sh` script to stop the docker container.

 ### Quarkus [Java] (Native)
-- Run the `quarkus/install-native-image.sh`to install GraalVM native-imaage tool if not already installed.
+- Run the `quarkus/install-native-image.sh` to install GraalVM native-imaage tool if not already installed.
 - Run the `quarkus/build-native.sh` script to build the application and package it into a docker container.
 - Run the `quarkus/up-native.sh` script to start the docker container.
 - Run the `quarkus/down.sh` script to stop the docker container.

+### Quarkus Vert.x [Java] (JVM)
+- Run the `quarkus-vertx/build-jvm.sh` script to build the application and package it into a docker container.
+- Run the `quarkus-vertx/up-jvm.sh` script to start the docker container.
+- Run the `quarkus-vertx/down.sh` script to stop the docker container.

+### Quarkus Vert.x [Java] (Native)
+- Run the `quarkus-vertx/install-native-image.sh` to install GraalVM native-imaage tool if not already installed.
+- Run the `quarkus-vertx/build-native.sh` script to build the application and package it into a docker container.
+- Run the `quarkus-vertx/up-native.sh` script to start the docker container.
+- Run the `quarkus-vertx/down.sh` script to stop the docker container.

 ### Fasthttp [Go]
 - Run the `fasthttp/build.sh` script to build the application and package it into a docker container.